Live Dealer Ultimate Texas Hold’em

 - Box24 Casino

 A hand of Ultimate Texas Holdem bears a resemblance to traditional Texas Hold’em, but the differences are stark.
-The space below includes how a typical hand is played in offline gambling.
+Below you can see how a typical hand is played in offline gambling.
 Below that is a small section on the Trips bet, which is allowed in the Evolution Gaming live casino studio.
 Since other live casinos might not offer that wager, I’ve kept the two discussions separate here.

 The First Bets